Lifting vector bundles to Witt vector bundles

-Let $p$ be a prime, and let $S$ be a scheme of characteristic $p$.
-Let $n \geq 2$ be an integer.
-Denote by $\W_n(S)$ the scheme of Witt vectors of length $n$, built out of $S$.
-The main objective of this paper concerns the question of extending (=lifting) vector bundles on $S$ to vector bundles on $\W_n(S)$.
-After introducing the formalism of Witt-Frobenius Modules and Witt vector bundles, we study two significant particular cases, for which the answer is positive: that of line bundles, and that of the tautological vector bundle of a projective space.
-We give several applications of our point of view to classical questions in deformation theory---see the Introduction for details.
-In particular, we show that the tautological vector bundle of the Grassmannian $\Gr_{\F_p}(m,n)$ does not extend to $\W_2(\Gr_{\F_p}(m,n))$, if $2 \leq m \leq n-2$.
-In the Appendix, we give algebraic details on our (new) approach to Witt vectors, using polynomial laws and divided powers.
-It is, we believe, very convenient to tackle lifting questions.
+\quad { \textsc{ Charles De Clercq\!\footnote{Partially supported by French ministries of Foreign Affairs and of Education and Research (PHC Sakura- New Directions in Arakelov Geometry).}, Mathieu Florence and Giancarlo Lucchini-Arteche\!\footnote{Partially supported by Conicyt/ANID via Fondecyt Grants 11170016 and 1210010 and PAI Grant 79170034.}}} \Abstract Let $X$ be a scheme.
+Let $r \geq 2$ be an integer.
+Denote by $\W_r(X)$ the scheme of Witt vectors of length $r$, built out of $X$.
+We are concerned with the question of extending (=lifting) vector bundles on $X$, to vector bundles on $\W_r(X)$---promoting a systematic use of Witt modules and Witt vector bundles.
+To begin with, we investigate two elementary but significant cases, in which the answer to this question is positive: line bundles, and the tautological vector bundle of a projective bundle over an affine base.
+We then offer a simple (re)formulation of classical results in deformation theory of smooth varieties over a field $k$ of characteristic $p>0$, and extend them to \emph{reduced} $k$-schemes.
+Some of these results were recently recovered, in another form, by Stefan Schr\"oer.
+As an application, we prove that the tautological vector bundle of the Grassmannian $\Gr_{\F_p}(m,n)$ does not extend to $\W_2(\Gr_{\F_p}(m,n))$, if $2 \leq m \leq n-2$.
+To conclude, we establish a connection to the work of Zdanowicz, on non-liftability of some projective bundles.